mgcooper/icemodel/icemodel/+icemodel/+surface/+turbulence/README.md

 Public surface code should call:
 - `icemodel.surface.diagnose_turbulent_heat_fluxes`

-Not this layer directly, unless a test or a tightly scoped internal workflow needs a scheme-specific function.
+Do not call this layer directly, unless a test or a tightly scoped internal workflow needs a scheme-specific function.

 Rules:
 - keep conceptually parallel helpers visibly parallel across schemes
-- use semantic names, not `br_*` prefixes
+- use descriptive names, not `br_*` prefixes
 - keep comments/docstrings when moving or splitting helpers

-Migration status: active and complete for the currently supported THF schemes.
+Status: active and complete for the currently supported THF schemes.